 Editor’s note: Due to a revision to the original Supreme Court opinion, the first sentence of the story has been changed to insert the word “allegedly” after the word “firm” and to substitute the word “operational” for the word “trust.”
 Virginia Lawyers Weekly regrets the error.

-A lawyer who discovered the other shareholder in her two-person firm was writing checks to family members on the firm’s trust account can sue on behalf of their professional corporation, the Supreme Court of Virginia said on April 20.
+A lawyer who discovered the other shareholder in her two-person firm allegedly was writing checks to family members on the firm’s operational account can sue on behalf of their professional corporation, the Supreme Court of Virginia said on April 20.

 When Charlottesville lawyer Caroline Bragg discovered that John Cattano had written checks to his wife and children, she asked to inspect the corporate records.
 Cattano terminated her employment and removed her as a director of the firm.
 Seeking a share of a $234,000 fee to the firm for settlement of a personal injury action, Bragg sued Cattano in a complaint that included shareholder derivative claims.

 The high court endorsed a shareholder derivative claim as a tool for lawyers to resolve conflict in small firms organized as professional corporations.
 Other jurisdictions have recognized solo-shareholder “classes” for purposes of bringing a derivative claim, wrote Justice LeRoy F. Millette Jr. in the court’s majority opinion.

 Cattano said Bragg could not represent the P.C. because her personal interests were at odds with the interests of the corporation.
 But the Supreme Court said the “economic antagonism” and “apparent animosity” between the firm’s only two shareholders did not preclude her derivative suit.

 “Charged emotions and economic antagonism are virtually endemic to disputes in closely held corporations,” the high court said, but it refused to apply a “de facto bar” on derivative suits in two-shareholder corporations.